 Students may take any available proficiency examination subject to the approval of the department with the following limitation: a proficiency examination for a specific course may not be taken more than once, nor for a course for which a grade has been earned.
 Additional restrictions may be developed by academic Schools or Colleges subject to the approval of the Provost and Vice Chancellor for Academic Affairs.

 Proficiency examinations will be made available to undergraduate students in some classes for which they have registered.
-They will be administered to interested students of the class early in the academic term, and the examinations will be graded in sufficient time in order to give those who pass the tests an opportunity to add another course as a replacement on their schedule.
-The names of the students who have passed the early examinations will be carried on the class roll and they will receive credit for the course at the end of the term.
-In the meantime the successful students may add a class or merely stop attending the class in which they have passed the proficiency exam.
+They will be administered to interested students of the class early in the academic term, and the examinations will be graded in sufficient time in order to give those who pass the test an opportunity to drop the course and add another course as a replacement on their schedule.
+Students who pass the test will receive credit immediately.

 Students who fail the proficiency exam will continue in the course as regular students.